Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation

-As a benchmark, the Cram\'er-Rao Lower Bound (CRLB) for OTFS channel estimation~\cite{pan2021CramerRaoLow} with a single cyclic prefix and a $4\times 16$ MIMO system was calculated and displayed in \cref{fig:NMSE_Mean_Int,fig:NMSE_Mean_Frac}.
-In both systems, the proposed system achieved NMSE performance beyond the CRLB when $N_c=16$, and attains the CRLB when $N_c=8$, at $\text{SNR} \in [-14, -10]$ dB, as the constructed virtual array has a larger aperture than the physical array~\cite{wang2025ISACMIMO}.
-For comparison, the embedded pilot method follows the slope of the CRLB but never reaches the CRLB at any SNR in either system.
+As a benchmark, the Cram\'er-Rao Lower Bound (CRLB) for OTFS channel estimation~\cite{pan2021CramerRaoLow} with a single cyclic prefix and a $4\times 16$ MIMO system is calculated and plotted in \cref{fig:nmse_baseline}.
+Although a gap exists between the empirical NMSE and the CRLB for both systems, the proposed method closely approaches the CRLB at low SNR.
+We should note that the CRLB is calculated using the average symbol power for pilots, which is consistent with our proposed system; this bound would naturally be lower if higher pilot powers, characteristic of embedded pilot methods, were assumed.